-EASY Hot Fudge Sauce – Only 5 ingredients and 10 minutes to make!
+EASY hot fudge sauce that takes only 5 ingredients and 10 minutes to make!
 Super rich, smooth and decadent.
-This homemade hot fudge tastes amazing on ice cream, cakes, pies…you name it!
+Tastes amazing on ice cream, cakes, pies…you name it!

 If you’ve never made your own homemade hot fudge…you have to give it a try!
 It’s seriously so much better than the jarred stuff and tastes amazing.
-Ditch the store-bought toppings and try making your own caramel sauce, whipped cream, frosting and icing.
+Ditch the store-bought toppings and try making your own caramel sauce and whipped cream, too!

-The best part about this homemade hot fudge is that you can whip it up in less than 10 minutes!
+The best part about this chocolate sauce is that you can whip it up in less than 10 minutes!
 So simple to make and really great to have on hand.
 I like to keep a jar in my fridge at all times, because you just never know when you’ll need it.

 Although the two are often interchanged, there actually is a difference between hot fudge and chocolate syrup.
 Hot fudge has a thicker consistency and is typically made of cream, sugar, chocolate, butter and vanilla.
 It is rich and decadent in taste.
 Chocolate syrup is typically made with corn syrup (or sugar), unsweetened cocoa powder, water, salt and vanilla.
 It has a thinner consistency and spreads a little easier.